openziti/ziti-console/README.md

     npm install
     ```

-1. Run & watch changes in the core library in **ziti-console-lib** by running the npm script **watch:lib**.
+1. Continually build the library in **./dist/ziti-console-lib** by running the npm script **watch:lib**.

     ```bash
     ng build ziti-console-lib --watch
     ```

-   * Note: The NPM library is referenced/linked in package.json as "ziti-console-lib": "file:dist/ziti-console-lib".
-     This library includes the pure javascript code it shared with ziti-console, and the Angular code it shares with other apps.
+   Note: The NPM library is referenced/linked in `package.json` as `"ziti-console-lib": "file:dist/ziti-console-lib"`.
+This library includes the javascript code shared with the console application and the Angular code shared with other applications.

-1. In a separate window, build the SPA **app-ziti-console** continually when the watched files change.
+1. Continually build the deprecated Node server in **app-ziti-console-node** to preview changes.

     ```bash
     ng build ziti-console-node --watch